gustavommcv/gustavommcv/README.md

 ### About me
 I am a Software Developer and a postgraduate student in Software Architecture, currently focusing on Go (Golang) in my studies.
-Currently, I work as a full-stack freelancer, developing projects with technologies such as Gin, Express.js (Node), React, Angular, Docker, and AWS.
+I work as a full-stack freelancer, developing projects with technologies such as Gin, Express.js (Node), React, Angular, Docker, and AWS.
 I am always eager to learn more and contribute to relevant projects, whether in open-source or private solutions, with the goal of building well-structured and efficient systems.

 Most of my repos are **private** because progress is... well, progress.